A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

 \subsubsection{A measure of the network fractality}

 Our geometrical fractal model generates a population of extended substructures.
 These substructures can form hierarchical structures (for $N_{[r_0]} > 1$) or linear structures (for $N_{[r_0]} = 1$).
 As we focus on hierarchical structures, we consider that the population of structures generated by our model is hierarchical.
-In order to characterize the hierarchical cascade in terms of multiplicity, we define a network fractality coefficient $\mathcal{F}$.
-This coefficient is a measure of the fractal index that would at best describe a network (e.g a hierarchical structure).
+In order to characterise the hierarchical cascade in terms of multiplicity, we define a network fractality coefficient $\mathcal{F}$.
+This coefficient is a measure of the fractal index that would best describe a network (e.g a hierarchical structure).
 Computing this coefficient for a structure generated by our model returns the input free parameter $N_{[r_0]}$.
-Therefore, by measuring $\mathcal{F}$ in the data, we aim to estimate what would be the parameter $N_{[r_0]}$ that fits at best our model.
+Therefore, by measuring $\mathcal{F}$ in the data, we aim to estimate the parameter $N_{[r_0]}$ that would best fit our model.
 To compute this coefficient $\mathcal{F}$ in the data, we first measure the total number of nodes (i.e. substructures) $V_0$ of a network $G_0$ that possesses $L$ levels of scales $s_l$.
-Then we compare this number of nodes with the expected number of nodes produced by an ideal fractal network using equation \ref{eq:Neta}.
+We then compare this number of nodes with the expected number of nodes produced by an ideal fractal network using equation \ref{eq:Neta}.
 Consider an ideal fractal network $G$ that subdivides into $N_{[r_0]}$ pieces for each scale reduction of an arbitrary factor $r_0$.
 This network of reference contains the same levels as $G_0$.
 On one hand, $G_0$ possesses a total number of $V_0$ nodes.
-On the other hand, $G$'s total number of nodes $V$ is the sum over the levels of all nodes contained in the level $l$.
+On the other hand, the total number of nodes $V$ possessed by $G$ is the sum over the levels of all nodes contained in the level $l$.
 To lighten the notation, we consider here $N = N_{[r_0]}$.
 The number of nodes at a level $l$ is, according to equation \ref{eq:Neta}, $N^{x_l}$ where $x_l = \frac{\ln (\nicefrac{s_0}{s_l})}{\ln (r_0)}$.
-The total number of $G$'s nodes is:
+The total number of nodes belonging to $G$ is

-Because both networks need to be equivalent in terms of number of nodes for comparison, we have $V_0 = V$.
-When this condition is fulfilled, the measure of $G_0$'s fractality $\mathcal{F}$ is equivalent to the fractal index $N$ by definition.
+Because both networks need to be equivalent in terms of the number of nodes for comparison, we have $V_0 = V$.
+When this condition is fulfilled, the measure of the fractality $\mathcal{F}$ of $G_0$ is equivalent to the fractal index $N$ by definition.
 Hence, $\mathcal{F} = N$ when $V_0 = V$.
-Then the previous equation can be written as:
+The previous equation can therefore be written as